Graduate Admissions: Frequently Asked Questions

 Can I apply to more than one program or studio area?

 You may apply to up to three programs.
 If you are applying to the MFA in Studio or the Post-baccalaureate Certificate in Studio you may apply to up to three departments of entry for each program.
-You must submit a separate ePortfolio and statement of purpose for each program and department to which you apply, or your application will be considered incomplete and you will not be reviewed.
-Please submit all other application materials including your letters of reference, official transcripts, and test scores, only once.
+You must submit a separate ePortfolio, statement of purpose and letter of reference for each program and department to which you apply, or your application will be considered incomplete and you will not be reviewed.
+Please submit all other application materials including official transcripts, and test scores, only once.
 There is no additional fee for applying to multiple programs or studio areas.

 Do I need to have a BFA to apply to the MFA program?